 On Wednesday, the Wisconsin State Assembly voted to pass the Campus Free Speech Act.
 The bill would suspend and possibly expel students found guilty of wrongfully disrupting speeches on campus, and was sparked in part by a November disruption of conservative media Daily Wire Editor in Chief Ben Shapiro.

 Yes, there is (more you need to know); it's called: what is fascism, and how do we get it to go away (so quit freaking out and get to work!)).

 Wisconsin Rep. Lisa Subeck (Dem.) said: "Our colleges and universities should be a place to vigorously debate ideas and ultimately learn from one another," (because that isn't contradicted by defending people in masks aggressively shutting down events meant only to spark debates and ultimately learn from one another (I know you think they're trying to usher in a new era of slavery, but it's about having respect for people who don't think like you do, before it is what that 'respect' may imply about society, or the paths it's taking #Seriously,TryReadingSomeAristotle ), "Instead, this campus gag rule creates an atmosphere where free expression and dissent are discouraged."

 Is no one discouraged when conservatives are constantly rendered racist, fascist, homohobic or what have you at every turn of the dial?
-What about students involved in economic theory (conservatives know economics, liberals know art, it's one of the great harmonious balances of society, and is as needed for the harmony of the intelligible universe as humans humans perceive it as is the difference between up and down, and even the concept of 'balance'' itself)?
+What about students involved in economic theory?
+Conservatives know economics, liberals know psychology, it's one of the great harmonious balances of society, and is as needed for the harmony of the intelligible universe as humans perceive it as is the difference between up and down, and even the concept of 'balance'' itself.
 What about the kid who knows nothing but what he sees on the Internet or on TV?
 Because he's too busy crunching statistics at age fifteen because he finds it fun, or writing the next 'Dark Side of the Moon' ?

 You're better than this.